redhat-developer/odo/docs/creating-a-single-component-application-with-odo.md

         content: Creating a multicomponent application with odo
         url: '/docs/creating-a-multicomponent-application-with-odo'
 ---
-With `odo`, you can create and deploy applications on OpenShift clusters.
+With `odo`, you can create and deploy applications on clusters.

   - `odo` is installed.

-  - You have a running OpenShift cluster.
-You can use [CodeReady Containers (CRC)](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC) to deploy a local OpenShift cluster quickly.
+  - You have a running cluster.
+You can use [CodeReady Containers (CRC)](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC) to deploy a local cluster quickly.

 # Creating a project